Two types of singers need a microphone for home use: those who want to record a few tracks for fun and those who want professional level recordings.

 At the time of writing, the mic is bundled with a 20-foot XLR cable, a Rode SM6 shock mount with integrated pop shield, a dust cover and the NT1-A Studio Secrets DVD.
 Furthermore, the microphone is covered by a 10-year warranty.

 The NT1-A has one of the lowest self-noise levels on the market: 5dB(A).
 The only mics that can match that cost ten times as much.
-That, combined with the large 1 inch capsule with gold plated diaphragm, is what makes this such a good microphone for recording voice.
+That, combined with the sensitivity of the large 1 inch capsule with gold plated diaphragm, is what makes this such a good microphone for recording voice.
+It is also great for instruments like the drums.

 Shure SM7B — The Best Dynamic Microphone For Vocals